 Past Chair: The Past Chair provides council to the Executive Committee and takes on special assignments as requested by the Division Chair.
 The Past Division Chair may act as liaison to one or more of the Division’s standing committees.
 The Past Division Chair also organizes and chairs the Lifetime Achievement Award and Cummings Scholar Award committees.

-Representatives at Large: There are currently seven Representatives at Large on the OB Division Executive Committee.
+Representatives at Large: There are currently eight Representatives at Large on the OB Division Executive Committee.
 Representatives at Large work on arranging Professional Development consortia and workshops, the Division’s social hour, and other tasks as assigned by the Division Chair.
 To ensure overlap and continuity of expertise, three new Representatives-at-Large are elected yearly.

 Non-elected Ongoing Positions: The Executive Committee also appoints non-voting members into additional roles as needed.
 Currently, the Executive Committee includes seven appointed members.